God Bless her.

 When I was young my only main point of reference when it came to looks was Smash Hits and I could rock the Bananarama image like a boss – clothes from the market and unkempt curls?
 No problemo.
 Bad dancing?
 I was on point.
-Now however the look to achieve requires 1 inch thick fake lashes, 2 inch long fake nails, 3 inch thick makeup, a 4 inch waist with an arse the size of a football (high five to my gene pool there), oh and for god’s sake don’t be born with thin lips…but if you are lacking in any way, fear not, you can buy it all at the click of a button.
+Now however the look to achieve requires 1 inch thick fake lashes, 2 inch long fake nails, 3 inch thick makeup, a 4 inch waist with an arse like a basketball (high five to my gene pool there), oh and for god’s sake don’t be born with thin lips…but, hey, if you are lacking in any way, fear not, you can buy perfection at the click of a button.
 Tah dah… instant happiness.

 Alas, it doesn’t work that way, and this is what we have tried to instil into our daughters; you have to be happy in your own skin or you will never truly be content.
 The pictures we see are all extensions and enhancements, filters and fillers.
 It’s not a look so much as an optical illusion.

 My Moto: eat well, move around, brush your teeth and be kind.